dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + “Everything that is done in this world is done by hope.” ― Martin Luther

++ Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
+Climb that goddamn mountain.” - Jack Kerouac

 + "Not all those who wander are lost." - Tolkien

 + The smartness is initially about off trends, then about tradeoffs.